Insurers push to keep industry expert on U.S. regulatory council

 Several large insurers fought their SIFI designations, arguing that they do not pose the same kind of risks as big banks.

-Prudential Financial Inc (PRU.N) and American International Group Inc (AIG.N) still carry the designation, but Prudential is widely expected to seek to have it rescinded.
+Prudential Financial Inc and American International Group Inc still carry the designation, but Prudential is widely expected to seek to have it rescinded.

 Industry executives say that if Woodall leaves without a replacement lined up, it could hurt their chances of success.

-FSOC's process to determine whether to apply the designation is "imprecise," said Ann Kappler, Prudential's deputy general counsel and head of external affairs, on Wednesday during an event about insurance regulation organized by the Bipartisan Policy Center, a think tank.

-Many FSOC staffers responsible for decisions did not fully understand how the company operates, Kappler said.
-"Despite the amount of work done by FSOC staff, it was rife with problems," Kappler said.

-Two-thirds of FSOC's sitting members must support rescinding a designation for it to happen, and regulatory matters affecting insurance companies are likely to come up during FSOC meetings.
+Two-thirds of FSOC's sitting members must support rescinding a designation for it to happen, and regulatory matters impacting insurance companies are likely to come up during crucial FSOC meetings.

 A former insurance commissioner of Kentucky, Woodall has more than 50 years of experience in insurance regulation, law and policymaking.
 Former President Barack Obama appointed him to the FSOC in 2011.

-He voted against designating Prudential and MetLife Inc (MET.N) as SIFIs but was outnumbered by his other FSOC colleagues.
+He voted against designating Prudential and MetLife Inc as SIFIs, but was outnumbered by his other FSOC colleagues.

 He favored designating AIG, whose near-failure during the 2008 crisis was a major threat to the financial system, as well as GE Capital, which has since shrunk and simplified.

 GE Capital shed its designation after breaking itself up, and MetLife successfully sued the government to shake its designation.
-An appeal is working its way through the courts.
+An appeal is working its way through court.

 Although Woodall’s departure is five months away, insurers are worried that the White House will not nominate a replacement in time, or that Congress will not change the law to permit Woodall to be held over on a temporary basis.

-Trump has been slow to appoint financial regulators, including those that wield more power, such as the Federal Reserve's vice chair of supervision.
+Trump has been slow to appoint financial regulators, including those that wield more power, like the Federal Reserve's vice chair of supervision.

 A White House spokeswoman said the president is aware of the deadline and that it will be addressed in due time.